FaWa70/analy_faisc_py_gui/src/readme.md

 # Ideas:
 - In tab2, *add the evaluation of D4sigma values* for round or elliptical spots.
-For the formulas, see: https://en.wikipedia.org/wiki/Beam_diameter
+For the formulas, see: https://en.wikipedia.org/wiki/Beam_diameter puis https://www.iso.org/obp/ui/fr/#iso:std:iso:11146:-1:ed-2:v1:fr pour passer du D4sigma au M².
 - Add the possibility to export a nice representation of the beam that can be used in reports and papers.
 This needs a scale!
 (2D, 3D).
 Maybe on tab2 or a new one inbetween 2 and 3?
 Until then do it in Gwyddion.